Itszipzon/BlueCTRL_Bachelor/client/README.md

 # client

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 2 in Vite.

+## About
+This is a website to help visualisation of boat roll, pitch, draft and fuel levels for different vessels for BlueCTRL.

+# Some imaged of the website

+## Map

+## Vessel's position in the water

+## Tanks

+## Compare

 ## Recommended IDE Setup